Posts: 223

 I don't disagree, but its crazy to me because they made the same mistake last offseason, and didn't address it until the Dinwiddie trade.
 I'm not excited about waiting until the TDL to address it again.

 (08-09-2022, 10:38 PM)mvossman Wrote: I don't disagree, but its crazy to me because they made the same mistake last offseason, and didn't address it until the Dinwiddie trade.
 I'm not excited about waiting until the TDL to address it again.
-If the cost to get that guy was a first right now and not a first at the TDL, I’m sure Nico will sleep well enough til then.

 (08-09-2022, 09:00 PM)Tyler Wrote: I understand that most Mavs fans feel that Dallas desperately needs a 3rd playmaker.
 But neither their words nor their actions indicate that the Mavs agree.